pontem-network/eth2move-samples/README.md

 ### Module transformation and publication
 This command we will make
-* Converting a "sol" file to "mv"
+* Converting a [./samples/users.sol](https://github.com/pontem-network/eth2move-samples/blob/main/samples/users.sol) file to "mv"
 * Generate an interface to use in source.
 The `./i_users/` folder will appear in the current directory
 * Module will support "move" types
 * We will publish the generated module from the "default" profile